top of page

 Exposure

-Exposure therapy is a modality that was developed to help people confront their fears.
+ERP is a modality that was developed to help people confront their fears, thoughts, and OCD rituals.
 When people are fearful of something, they tend to avoid the feared objects, activities or situations.
-Although this avoidance might help reduce feelings of fear in the short term, over the long term it can make the fear become even worse.
-In such situations, I recommend a program of exposure therapy in order to help break the pattern of avoidance and fear.
-In this form of therapy, we create a safe environment in which to “expose” you to the things you fear and avoid.
+Although this avoidance might help reduce feelings of fear and intrusive thoughts in the short term, over the long term it can make the fear become worse.
+In such situations, I recommend a program of exposure therapy to help break the pattern of avoidance and fear.
+In this form of therapy, we create a safe environment in which you learn to confront the things you fear and avoid.
 The exposure to feared objects, activities or situations in a safe environment helps reduce fear and decrease avoidance.
-We work our way up to confronting the fear.
+Exposure therapy has been scientifically demonstrated to be a helpful treatment or treatment component for a range of problems, including:

-• Phobias
+· Phobias

-• Panic Disorder
+· Panic Disorder

-• Social Anxiety Disorder
+· Social Anxiety Disorder

 Creative Arts